amol-/depot/docs/index.rst

 and easily relate them to your application models (**SQLAlchemy**, **Ming**) like you would for plain data.

-Depot is a swiss army knife for storing files that provides:
+Depot is a swiss army knife for files that provides:

     - Multiple backends: Store your data on GridFS or S3 with a *single API*
     - Meant for *Evolution*: Change backend when you want, old data will continue to work